SUBSCRIBE

 PREVIEW This feature is in private preview.
 It is under active development and may have stability or performance issues.
 It isn't subject to our backwards compatibility guarantees.

-You must contact us to enable this feature in your Materialize region.
+To enable this feature in your Materialize region, contact our team.

 To modify the output of SUBSCRIBE to support upserts using a Debezium-style diff envelope, use ENVELOPE DEBEZIUM.
 This clause allows you to specify a KEY that Materialize uses to interpret the rows as a series of inserts, updates and deletes within each distinct timestamp.
 Unlike ENVELOPE UPSERT, the output includes the state of the row before and after the upsert operation.